Akiko Iwasaki

 Akiko Iwasaki (岩崎明子, Iwasaki Akiko) is a Sterling Professor of Immunobiology and Molecular, Cellular and Developmental Biology at Yale University.
 She is also a principal investigator at the Howard Hughes Medical Institute.
-Her research interests include innate immunity, autophagy, inflammasomes, sexually transmitted infections, herpes simplex virus, human papillomavirus, respiratory virus infections, influenza infection, T cell immunity, commensal bacteria, COVID-19 and Long COVID.
+Her research interests include innate immunity, autophagy, inflammasomes, sexually transmitted infections, herpes simplex virus, human papillomavirus, respiratory virus infections, influenza infection, T cell immunity, commensal bacteria, COVID-19, and long COVID.

 Iwasaki was elected to the National Academy of Sciences in 2018.
+She was the 2023–2024 president of the American Association of Immunologists.

 Biography

 Iwasaki was born and raised in Iga, Japan by her father Hiroshi, a physicist, and mother Fumiko, who fought for women's rights in the workplace.
 She has two sisters.
 After high school she moved to Toronto, Canada, where in 1994, she received her bachelor's degree in biochemistry and physics from the University of Toronto.
 She had hopes of becoming a mathematician or physicist like her father.
 However, her interests changed after taking an immunology class.

 Iwasaki earned her doctoral degree in immunology from the University of Toronto in 1998.
 Iwasaki did her postdoctoral fellow at the National Institutes of Health in the lab of mucosal immunologist Brian Lee Kelsall.
 In 2000, she started her own lab at Yale University.
 In 2022, Iwasaki was awarded a Sterling Professorship, the highest academic honor professors receive at Yale University.